 Parents have the greatest impact on their child’s development.
 The better we can connect and provide parents with support, resources, and guidance, the greater the positive impact we have on children.

 Each of us have a role to play and here are just some of the things you can do to help:

 - Businesses can offer employees flexible hours to allow employees time to spend with their children.

 - Museums can welcome families by extending free admissions.

 - Cities can stand alongside their officials in support of early childhood development.

-We invite you to join us for our 2nd Annual Baby Day taking place in February 2020, a day we will acknowledge and celebrate this incredible period of growth in our tiniest Texans.
+We invite you to join us for our 3rd Annual Baby Day taking place virtually February 7 -13, 2021, a day we will acknowledge and celebrate this incredible period of growth in our tiniest Texans.

 Because of your donation you’re providing crucial information to early childhood professionals.
 We provide research & best practices to over 2500 professionals a year, impacting 175,000+ very young children in Texas. https://t.co/tuOtUyixhL

 Music: https://t.co/Y75asNIMT1 https://t.co/mx4xoIsbDh

 This #NTxGivingDay you can ensure that we sustain vital programming like Safe Babies - a collaborative program designed to transform the experience of babies in the child welfare system from traumatic to healing.
 GIVE: https://t.co/tuOtUyixhL